gvwilson/fiction/santas/index.md

 despite what Finner's great-grandmother never actually said out loud at family gatherings.<span class="note">
 She was a hundred and twenty two years old, and could not say things so loudly that no one else could hear themselves think.</span>
-BUt none of children Finner went to school with or played Hide and Stay Hidden with could ever really understand how much hard work went into making that one day special every year.
+But they were all related to him somehow, and none of the other children Finner went to school with or played hide and seek with really understood the problem.
+Santas didn't *make* things—they *delivered* them.
+That's how it was,
+that's how it had always been, and as far as everyone was concerned, that was how it was always going to be.

-That thought made him wonder if he was lazy, which was a synonym for "sinful" where he lived, so he tried a few experiments.
+For a while he wondered if he was just lazy, which was a synonym for "sinful" where he lived, so he tried a few experiments.
 Working twice as hard made him even sweatier than running up and down stairs.